rshtishi/pdf-barcodes-processor/README.md

   ```

-  #Example 1 (Extracting barcodes from a pdf, and decoding the extracted barcodes)
+  ## Example 1 (Extracting barcodes from a pdf, and decoding the extracted barcodes)

   ```
-  //creating the imageProcessor instance , pdfbarcodesprocessor depends from this class and it important
+  //creating the imageProcessor instance , pdfbarcodesprocessor depends on this class and it important
   // to be customized according to your needs ImageProcessor imageProcessor = new OpenCVImageProcessor();

-  //we set the ratio of barcode image with image containing the barcode image, width ratio and height ratio imageProcessor.setBarcodeRatioToImage(0.4, 0.6);
+  //we set the ratio of barcode image with an image containing the barcode image, width ratio and height ratio imageProcessor.setBarcodeRatioToImage(0.4, 0.6);

   //it is important to pass the classifier, you can download the classifier from the src/main/resources/classifier-4 folder